jollygoodjacob/OpenRES/README.md

 ### After OpenRES: Hierarchical Classification into FPZs

-## Description of Functions

-Description and the details of all the core functions of this plugin are available here: [Description of Functions](help/Functions_description.md)

-## Contributions
+## Issues
-1) Contribute to the software: [Contribution guidelines for this project](help/CONTRIBUTING.md)

-2) Report issues or problems with the software here: <https://github.com/jollygoodjacob/OpenRES/issues>
+1) Report issues or problems with the software here: <https://github.com/jollygoodjacob/OpenRES/issues>

-3) For questions about the OpenRES plugin, contact: <jnesslage@ucmerced.edu>
+2) For questions about the OpenRES plugin, contact: <jnesslage@ucmerced.edu>

 ## References